BECOMING JEWISH

 Hineni.
 It's a word I learned this Yom Kippur from my rabbis, my second high holy days but the first I really understood.
 A word that instantly brought tears streaming down my face as I recognized myself in the sound of the word.
 Here I am.
 Send me.
 I'm ready.

-By M, a female convert:
+By M, a Reform female

 For most of my life I was not a religious person.
 My father was agnostic and my mother was Catholic.
 When I was growing up, my mother wanted to give me a religious education because it was the "right thing to do," according to her.
 As a child, I attended the services at the church and I went to catechism.
 My father used to tease my mother by saying that she was trying to "brainwash me" with outdated concepts.
 In grade school, most of my teachers were anticlerical and said that religious beliefs were simply superstition.